jeremiah-c-leary/vhdl-style-guide/docs/when_rules.rst

 |phase_1| |error| |structure|

 This rule checks the **else** keyword is not at the beginning of a line.
-The else should be at the end of the preceeding line.
+The else should be at the end of the preceding line.

 **Violation**